ssbagi/Design-Verification/README.md

         Phases : Total = 20
             a.
 Construction Phase  (4 phases)
                     (Override the specific function method according to our needs)
-                    - build_phase               : Construct the testbench hierarchy, configure components and instantiate models.
+                    - build_phase               : Create and configure the testbench architecture.
 Create an object of a class.
                     - connect_phase             : Connection of TLM ports, adapters and sockets for data flow.
-                    - end_of_elaboartion_phase  : Fine-tune settings and display topology.
+                    - end_of_elaboartion_phase  : Fine-tune testbench.
                     - start_of_simulation       : Configure an environment before applying the stimulus.
 Set the debug breakpoints and configurations.

             b.  run_phase (12 phases)           : Task based and consume time.
 Drive the DUT with stimuli and managed with objections.